Why Do We Need a Shelter?

 - Guillotine doors: Open/close easily from source outside of run

-- Large ceiling fans
+- Large ceiling fans in addition to HVAC

 - Isolation unit